thaifjord_buy1

 noyodd.jpg

 The first months she feels very lonely and isolated.
 Odd travels a lot in his work and they get very little time together.
-Noy misses her family and friends very much, especially her mother.
+Noy misses her family and her friends very much, especially her mother.
 They communicate every day on the phone.

 Odd’s mother lives next door, but she is skeptical to Noy and when she finally comes to visit the two women struggle to communicate.
-But Odd’s mother invites Noy over the next day.

 Sumalee and Kåre